erikdonohoo/resourcify/README.md

 To use the cache and configure it, please read jump down to the [documentation](#using-the-cache)

+#### usePromise
+Type: `boolean`
+Default: `true` if using cache, `false` if not

+When making requests with your resource and with the cache disabled, you can elect to either have your requests return an `object` that will eventually magically fill in with the response values from the server (a la angular's $resource), or a `promise` that will resolve with the requested value.
+When using the cache, promises are *ALWAYS* returned.
+This cannot be changed due to the nature of caching and dealing with asynchronous code.

 ## 2. Build Requests
 You can configure any type of request using any valid HTTP Method for your Resourcify model.
 To add a request, with the builder in hand, use the following format: